 No, the adult who brings you here will wait in the family room while you talk to the forensic interviewer.

 It is important that everyone goes to the doctor.
 Sometimes kids and teens have something happen to them where they need to see a special doctor that helps them know their entire body is healthy.
 Our Medical Clinic is special in that we only work with teenagers and kids.

 Who You’ll Meet at the Clinic

 - The Nurse – The nurse helps the doctor throughout your visit.
-She will talk with you before your check up to make sure you are feeling ok and helps the doctor during your checkup.
+They will talk with you before your check up to make sure you are feeling ok and helps the doctor during your checkup.

-- The Child Life Specialist – The Child Life Specialist helps you feel as comfortable as possible during your visit to the doctor.
+- The Child Life Specialist – The child life specialist helps you feel as comfortable as possible during your visit to the doctor.
 They explain the checkup, answer your questions, and help with whatever they can.
-Child Life is also there to hang out with you.
+Child life is also there to hang out with you.